basarat/typescript-book/docs/types/freshness.md

 // You want to do:
 this.setState({foo: "Hello"}); // Yay works fine!

-// Because of freshness its protected against typos as well! this.setState({foos: "Hello"}}; // Error: Objects may only specify known properties
+// Because of freshness it's protected against typos as well! this.setState({foos: "Hello"}}; // Error: Objects may only specify known properties

 // And still type checked